 Her musicians are far more interesting than the lady herself; names that leap out at me include Jamie Muhoberac, Pat Thrall ('digital editing', not guitar), Pat Leonard, Lucy Woodward, Jim Keltner (just another session, no doubt) and Canadian AOR god Aldo Nova, who also wrote one song.
-The names that interest us here, though, are ex-4 Non Blonde Linda Perry and Danish Mellotron god and ex-Dizzy Mizz Lizzy star Tim Christensen.
-Both contribute material, too, as does on/off Soft Boy Kimberley Rew, and while the songwriters' names aren't familiar, second track in is her version of Heart's massive '80s hit, Alone.
-If this album was 35 minutes long and cut all the shitty ballads, I might just about be able to have it on in the background without writhing on the ground in pain, but it's over an hour and features several ballads, so you can probably imagine how I'm feeling right now, only just over halfway through.
+The names that interest us here, though, are ex-4 Non Blonde Linda Perry and Danish Mellotron god and Dizzy Mizz Lizzy star Tim Christensen.
+Both contribute material, too, as does on/off Soft Boy Kimberley Rew and, while the songwriters' names aren't familiar, second track in is her version of Heart's massive '80s hit, Alone.
+If this album were thirty-five minutes long and cut all the shitty ballads, I might just about be able to have it on in the background without writhing on the ground in pain, but it's over an hour and features several ballads, so you can probably imagine how I'm feeling right now, only just over halfway through.

-Perry and Christensen both play 'Tron, amazingly, with flutes and strings on My Love, strings on Surprise Surprise and flutes on Right Next To The Right One, and while the rest of the album's strings work seems to be real, there's a slight question mark over the opening title track.
-Listen, despite three 'Tron tracks and the sainted Tim Christensen's involvement, I STRONGLY URGE you to go absolutely nowhere near this horrible album.
+Perry and Christensen both play Mellotron, amazingly, with flutes and strings on My Love, uncredited strings on Surprise Surprise and flutes on Right Next To The Right One and, while the rest of the album's strings work seems to be real, there's a slight question mark over the opening title track.
+Listen, despite three Mellotron tracks and the sainted Tim's involvement, I STRONGLY URGE you to go absolutely nowhere near this horrible album.
 Listening to it has made me a sadder but wiser person; actually I was lying about the wiser bit, as I'm quite sure I'd do exactly the same thing, given another chance.
 Very nasty indeed.